 Refrigeration technology would be inconceivable without condensing units with hermetic reciprocating compressors.
 Their wide range of possible applications makes them extremely versatile and they have demonstrated their reliability and long life millions of times over.

 Reciprocating compressors are also practically unbeatable for small-capacity applications and deep-freezing.
-That is why new-generation Optyma PlusTM units (for normal refrigeration up to a piston displacement of 34 and all types used for deep freezing) are equipped with this compressor technology.
+That is why new-generation Optyma Plus™ units (for normal refrigeration up to a piston displacement of 34 and deep-freezing models except of two biggest models in H4) are equipped with this compressor technology.
 However, the first choice for applications with medium to high evaporation temperatures and refrigeration capacity is modern scroll technology, and this has placed MLZ refrigeration scroll compressors at the core of these MBP HBP packaged condensing units.
 Their particular features include low-vibration operation and low noise emissions.
-To ensure optimum quietness in operation, every compressor used in new-generation Optyma PlusTM units – unlike those in standard condensing units – is housed in a separate, insulated compartment.
-This, together with the fan speed regulator and flow-optimised fan blades, means that wrangling over excessive noise emissions is a thing of the past.
+To ensure optimum quietness in operation, every compressor used in new-generation Optyma Plus™ units – unlike those in standard condensing units – is housed in a separate, insulated compartment.
+This, together with the fan speed regulator and flow-optimized fan blades, means that wrangling over excessive noise emissions is a thing of the past.

 Modern packaged condensing units also offer excellent serviceability.
 The new-generation Optyma Plus™ is designed with three service doors, plus full temperature and pressure information that is accessible without the need for external measuring devices, and also uses standard components such as flare dryers that can be replaced without soldering.